4 Days in Budapest: A Fun Itinerary for First-Timers

 Free Jewish History Walking Tour

-I had an amazing guide, so I really enjoyed this walking tour, which you could learn more about here.
-The meeting point is Elizabeth Square (where the Budapest Eye is located), and it starts at 3:30 PM (on Tuesday, Thursday, Friday, and Sunday).
+I had an amazing guide, so I really enjoyed this walking tour, which you can learn more about here.
+The meeting point is Elizabeth Square (where the Budapest Eye is located), and it currently starts at 2:30 PM.

 The tour ends in Szimpla Kert, one of the most iconic ruin bars in Budapest.
 But what are ruin bars?